How much are North Carolina Closing Costs?

 Closing costs are different for both the Seller and the Buyer.
 Closing fees for house sellers in North Carolina cover the costs of transferring homeownership, clearing any outstanding amounts, and confirming the title.

 Total Closing Costs in North Carolina

 So, if you’re trying to figure out how much closing costs you’ll need, a good range to aim for is $4000 to $6000.

-In North Carolina, Who Pays the Closing Costs?
+Who Pays the Closing Costs in North Carolina?